 [The coach] did not speak pursuant to government policy.
 He was not seeking to convey a government-created message.
 He was not instructing players, discussing strategy, encouraging better on-field performance, or engaged in any other speech the District paid him to produce as a coach.
 Simply put: Mr. Kennedy’s prayers did not “ow[e their] existence” to Mr. Kennedy’s responsibilities as a public employee.

 Id. (citations omitted); see also Moonin v.
 Tice, 868 F.3d 853 (9th Cir.
-2017) (holding prior restraint prohibiting highway patrol officers from speaking about controversial canine drug interdiction program with anyone outside of law enforcement violates First Amendment); Barone v.
+2017) (holding that prior restraint prohibiting highway patrol officers from speaking about controversial canine drug interdiction program with anyone outside of law enforcement violates the First Amendment); Barone v.
 City of Springfield, 902 F.3d 1091, 1101-06 (9th Cir.
-2018) (holding that prior restraint prohibiting police officer from speaking or writing “anything of a disparaging or negative manner related to the Department/Organization/City of Springfield or its Employees” violated First Amendment); Ohlson v.
+2018) (holding that prior restraint prohibiting a police officer from speaking or writing “anything of a disparaging or negative manner related to the Department/Organization/City of Springfield or its Employees” violated the First Amendment); Ohlson v.
 Brady, 9 F.4th 1156 (9th Cir.
-2021) (concluding that forensic scientist who testified in court as part of his job duties spoke as employee rather than private citizen entitled to First Amendment protection); Dodge v.
+2021) (concluding that a forensic scientist who testified in court as part of his job duties spoke as an employee rather than a private citizen entitled to First Amendment protection); Dodge v.
 Evergreen School District, 56 F.4th 767, 778 (9th Cir.
-2022) (concluding that teacher engaged in expression as private citizen entitled to First Amendment protection rather than employee when he “display[ed] a message on a personal item while attending a teacher-only training”).
+2022) (concluding that a teacher engaged in expression as a private citizen entitled to First Amendment protection rather than an employee when he “display[ed] a message on a personal item while attending a teacher-only training”); Burch v.
+City of Chubbuck, 146 F.4th 822, 833-35 (9th Cir.
+2025) (holding that city public works director spoke as a private citizen in placing a sign in his yard showing support for an individual opposing his supervisor—the mayor—in an upcoming election, but that his criticisms of the mayor’s policies and performance and his proposal and advocacy for adding a city administrator were not made as a private citizen).

 On the other hand, in Linthicum v.
 Wagner, 94 F.4th 887 (9th Cir.
 2024) the Ninth Circuit

 determined that senators who staged a walkout in protest of a legislative assembly and were subsequently disqualified from appearing on the next election ballot due to a prohibited number of unexcused absences were not engaging in protected speech.
 The court based their reasoning on Nevada Commission on Ethics v.
 Carrigan, 564 U.S. 117 (2011), a Supreme Court case that addressed the interplay between legislative power and the First Amendment and concluded that the senators’ right to walk out was an exercise of legislative power rather than personal expressive speech.
 Linthicum, 94 F.4th at 893 (“No private citizen enjoys the privilege to advance or frustrate legislative action directly in the legislature . . . .
-The use of that power [(the walk out)] therefore implicates the ‘governmental mechanics’ of the legislative process, and Carrigan makes clear that a legislator has no right under the First Amendment to use that official power for expressive purposes.’”) (quoting Carrigan, 564 U.S. at 127)); see also Sullivan v.
-Univ. of Wash., 60 F.4th 574, 581-82 (9th Cir.
+The use of that power [(the walk out)] therefore implicates the ‘governmental mechanics’ of the legislative process, and Carrigan makes clear that a legislator has no right under the First Amendment to use that official power for expressive purposes.”) (quoting Carrigan, 564 U.S. at 127)); see also Sullivan v.
+Univ. of Washington, 60 F.4th 574, 581-82 (9th Cir.
 2023) (holding that the First Amendment right of expressive association did not protect the work of committee members individually or collectively when they were appointed to serve a public function and their work fell within the scope of their official duties on a university committee).

-Revised June 2024
+Revised September 2025